Documentary Film, Mass Media, Social Media, Social Memory, Multicultural Memorialization

 M.A., Emerson College

 B.A., Hebrew University of Jerusalem

-Ornit's current research focuses on the parallels between the historic narratives of her documentary-in-progress to contemporary patterns of human trafficking into the commercialized sex industry.
+Ornit’s current research explores parallels between the historic narratives of her documentary-in-progress to contemporary patterns of human trafficking into the commercialized sex industry.

 Barkai, Ornit.
 "Tme'im, the Trade in Women in Argentina and in Israel."
 Review of a book by Haim Avni.
 Latin American Jewish Studies 30:2 University of Texas at Austin, Fall 2010/Winter 2011: 25-26.

 Barkai, Ornit.
 "From Anne Frank's Window."